Historical hot spring towns, exquisite natural beauty, and traditional crafts

 Return to a slow-paced life in southern Ishikawa

-Kaga makes up the south part of Ishikawa , with Fukui Prefecture bordering to the west and Gifu Prefecture to the south.
+Kaga makes up the south part of Ishikawa , with Fukui Prefecture bordering to the south and Gifu Prefecture to the east.
 Kaga is the perfect place to stop and relax after visiting Kanazawa.
 Learn about the development of Kutani yaki porcelain, sample the local specialties, and venture into the mountains.

 Take a bath, Japanese style

-If you want to experience the famed Japanese hot spring waters and their healing minerals, spend time in Kaga Onsen 's hot spring villages, which are conveniently accessible by the Kaga Hot Springs Area CANbus service on both the mountain route and the sea route.
+If you want to experience the famed Japanese hot spring waters and their healing minerals, spend time in Kaga Hot Spring Area , conveniently accessible by the Kaga Hot Springs Area CANbus on both the mountain route and the sea route.

 Explore the highly praised hot spring villages